jeremysalwen/open_mower_ros/README.md

 - If the map has no docking point set, planning crashes as soon as we try to approach the docking point.
 TODO: check, before even starting to mow.
 # License

-This project is licensed under the [GNU General Public License version 3](https://www.gnu.org/licenses/gpl-3.0.html).
+This work is licensed under the [GNU General Public License version 3](https://www.gnu.org/licenses/gpl-3.0.html).
 See the [LICENSE](LICENSE) file for details.